kuro-0777/cleckhive/docs/12-iot-connectivity.md

 <Route path="/room-monitor" element={<RoomMonitor />} />
 ```

-No layout / auth wrapping — anyone can view it.
+No layout / auth wrapping — anyone on the open URL can view it.

 ---